openjdk/guide/src/index.md

 If a main bug is targeted to a release and the fix is pushed to a different release, then a backport bug is automatically created.
 Usually this is a "good thing", e.g., when you are backporting a fix to an earlier release, but not always...
 If the main bug is targeted to a later release (due to schedule planning), but someone finds the time to fix that bug in the current release, then the bug should be retargeted to the current release before pushing the fix.
 However, sometimes we forget to do that.

-Here is how to fix that:
+Here's how to fix that:

 > ---
 > In this example a fix was pushed to JDK N (a.k.a. the current release) while the JBS bug was targeted to JDK N+1 (a.k.a. a future release).